 The process by which a claim is made against a payment bond is similar to the process of filing a mechanics lien.
 This means bond claimants are subject to the same common mistakes that plague mechanics lien claimants.
 Many states require sending some sort of preliminary notice, so it’s imperative that potential bond defendants track the notice requirements in the project state, so that they can determine whether the potential claimants have complied with the requirements.
 Most often, the preliminary notice requirements for bond claims are entirely different from the preliminary notice requirements for mechanics liens in the same state, so checking the state’s Little Miller Act statute is important.

 After any required notices have been given, a party who remains unpaid may file a claim against the bond.
 This step is similar to making a mechanics claim in that there are specific deadline, form, and service requirements.
 It differs from a mechanics lien claim in that in almost all instances, there is no actual “recording” of the document required.
 The parties required to receive the bond claim differ by state, but usually include at lease the bonded prime contractor, and generally the public entity, as well.
 As mentioned, while generally not required, a small minority of states do specify the bond claim must also be filed with the county recorder.
-Finally, and also similarly to mechanics liens, a bond claim will be extinguished after a certain amount of time passes.
+Finally, and also similar to mechanics liens, a bond claim will be extinguished after a certain amount of time passes.
 If the deadline to enforce passes, the claimant will no longer have a right of action against the bond to recover payment.

 Common Mistakes To Avoid: Defending a Bond Claim